 The Statement of Net Position presents the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position of the College at September 30, 2023.
 The purpose of the Statement of Net Position is to present to the readers of the financial statements a fiscal snapshot of the College.
-The Statement of Net Position presents end-of-year data concerning assets (current and non-current), deferred outflows of resources, liabilities (current and non-current), deferred inflows of resources, and net position (assets minus liabilities).
+The Statement of Net Position presents end-of-year data concerning assets (current and non-current) and deferred outflows of resources, as well as liabilities (current and non-current) and deferred inflows of resources with the difference between the two reported as net position.
 The difference between current and non-current assets will be discussed in the financial statement disclosures.